DFE-Digital/teaching-vacancies-design-history/app/posts/2021-10-23-end-to-end-application-journey-round-3.md

 In November 2020 a research study was conducted to understand what schools needed from an application form.
 In that study, we found, if a form were to be provided for schools to use, it was most important that schools were able to customise it to meet their needs.

-If competitors like Tes are offering online applications that are customisable, should we be doing the same?
+If competitors like TES are offering online applications that are customisable, should we be doing the same?

 >"Anyone who worked in the LA used the same form - but now you can put your own logo on it, provided you meet some of their criteria because we buy into their personnel team."